TheBruschettaBrother/EinsteiniumPY/README.md

 -.periodic_table_get fetch about a certain periodic table element

 -.particle_info_get Which gets info like charge,mass,symbol about a type of particle
+- We have a Bunch of conversion functions like Celcuis2Kelvin -.planets_info_get, Gets infomation about all the planets in out solar system + the moon and the sun
 ## .particle_info_get
 The .particle_info_get Is limited but can get the Symbol,Charge and mass of over 10 types of particles.
 This is very Limited right now and we are working on it.
 ## Example